uts-magic-lab/Magiks/README.md

-The **Manipulator General Inverse Kinematic Solver (_MAGIKS_)** is a numerical iterative Inverse Kinematic solver developed in Python which is presented as a developer's package containing various functions, classes and methods for the calculation of various kinematic properties of a general chained-link manipulaor with arbitrary geometry and degrees of freedom.
+The **Manipulator General Inverse Kinematic Solver (_MAGIKS_)** is a numerical iterative Inverse Kinematic solver developed in Python which is presented as a developer's package containing various functions, classes and methods for the calculation of various kinematic properties of a general chained-link manipulator with arbitrary geometry and degrees of freedom.

 *MAGIKS* is developed by *Nima Ramezani* in the Magic-Lab in the Faculty of Engineering and Information Technology (FEIT), University of Technology Sydney (UTS).